Governor to pardon Plessy, of ‘separate but equal’ ruling

 “Hopefully, this will give some relief to generations who have suffered under discriminatory laws,” said Phoebe Ferguson, the judge’s great-great-granddaughter.

-Instead, the 1896 ruling solidified whites-only spaces in public accommodations until a later Supreme Court unanimously overturned it in Brown v Board of Education in 1954.
+Instead, the 1896 ruling solidified whites-only spaces in public accommodations for five decades, until a later Supreme Court unanimously overturned it in Brown v Board of Education in 1954.
 Both cases argued that segregation laws violated the 14th Amendment’s right to equal protection.

 In Plessy, Justice Henry Billings Brown wrote for the 7-1 majority: “Legislation is powerless to eradicate racial instincts or to abolish distinctions based upon physical differences.”